 Uncertainty remains around the Ukranian himself.
 In a sport where you are supposedly only “as good as your last fight” the Tyson Fury defeat has proved troublesome for some.
 Despite few signs of deterioration before the fight, Klitschko failed to let his hands go consistently in any of the twelve rounds.
 Yet this is a trait Klitschko has shown ever since taking the late trainer Emmanuel Steward’s advice to fight “tall”.

 In a seven-round knockout of Hasim Rahman in 2008, Klitschko refused to throw combinations despite his opponent being propped up against the ropes for most of the bout.
 The contest only ended after intervention from the referee.
 Klitschko’s height and reach, along with fleet of foot, have always allowed him to fight safe and take as few risks as possible.

 This was not the case against the taller Tyson Fury.
 He often found himself out of range and consequently never comfortable enough to close the distance by the amount needed to win.
 This matchup issue goes at least some of way to explaining his bad performance.
 If his brother Vitali is anything to go by, once the second best heavyweight in the world at age 41, Wladimir Klitschko still has more to give.

 Anthony Joshua is up against both history and a formidable foe tonight.
 If Klitschko reigns supreme again his legend will grow to new levels.
 If Joshua can win by devastating knockout, the result will be shocking.
 And if the latter happens perhaps older viewers will be reminded of the excitement, if only for a moment, that Mike Tyson once brought into their lives.

-Edmund Willison is a sports journalist and filmmaker focussing on doping and corruption in sport.
+Edmund Willison is a sports journalist and filmmaker.
 You can follow him on Twitter @honestsport_ew or contact him at firstname.lastname@example.org.